SymfonyCasts/symfony7/sfcasts/outline/planning.md

 ## Extra / Bonus
 //- Create a custom type extension (behaviour added to all forms types) e.g.
 //  similar to `help` extension from Symfony core
 - Create a custom type guesser - TODO, do we really want it?
-Super rare case IMO
+Super rare case IMO, I would ignore

 ## Possible mini-courses
 1. File uploads: